Croxley Green History Project

 April 2 - Free Church at Hampstead Garden Suburb set on fire

-April 4 - Nearly succeeded in blowing up the railway station at Oxted, in Surry.
+April 4 - Nearly succeeded in blowing up the railway station at Oxted, in Surrey.
 A empty train near Stockford, in Cheshire, partly wrecked by explosive.
 Thirteen pictures in the Man Chester Art Gallery smashed with hammers.
 Suffragettes failed in their efforts to wreck a stationary train at Stockport, and to burn a racecourse grandstand.
 At Ayr, however, a party of women succeeded in destroying the racecourse grandstand.
 Unoccupied mansion at Hertfordshire, valued at £2,500, burned down.

 April 7 - Abortive attempt was made to burn down the Dundee Tennis Club's pavilion.
 Flower beds in Armstrong Park, Newcastle, destroyed.
 Letters and windows were damaged in Glasgow.
 An elaborate plot to blow up the grandstand at the Crystal Palace, on the day before the association football Cup final, failed.
 A large unoccupied mansion in Norwich was entirely destroyed by fire.